LKaemmerling/hetzner-cloud-mobile-app/src/@novnc/novnc/docs/LIBRARY.md

 ## Conversion of Modules

 noVNC is written using ECMAScript 6 modules.
 Many of the major browsers support these modules natively, but not all.
-They are also not supported by Node.js.
+They are also not supported by Node.
 To use noVNC in these places the library must first be converted.

 Fortunately noVNC includes a script to handle this conversion.
 Please follow the following steps:

- 1. Install Node.js
+ 1. Install Node
  2. Run `npm install` in the noVNC directory
- 3. Run `./utils/use_require.js --as <module format>`
+ 3. Run `./utils/use_require --as <module format>`

 Several module formats are available.
-Please run `./utils/use_require.js --help` to see them all.
+Please run `./utils/use_require --help` to see them all.

 The result of the conversion is available in the `lib/` directory.